 - Olivia Stiles (solicitor, Kingsley Napley LLP)

-We are very grateful to Mishcon de Reya LLP which is generously supporting the Working Party.
+We are very grateful to Mishcon de Reya LLP and The Eleanor Rathbone Charitable Trust, who are generously supporting the Working Party.